Story problems are psychology problems.

 "Being wanted is what makes life worth living — and cruelty is the fastest way to become unwanted."

 The free articles teach the fundamentals.
 The toolkit goes deep on theory.
 The Forge puts it in your hands.
-Use any on their own, or all three for the full system.

 Not Invention.
 Synthesis.